TrevorM314/conCURRENCY/protocol.md

     An arbitrary field used for proof of work
 5. difficulty: int, 1 byte\
     The number of leading zeros required for the *next* hash to contain for the block to be accepted
+6. miner: 32 bytes\
+    The address of the miner's conCURRENCY account

 ### 3.2 Body
 The body consists of transactions separated by a blank line.
 New lines are notated by the linefeed character, "\n".

 ## 4. Transactions

+### 4.1 Inputs
+A list of addresses used to supply the transaction with conCURRENCY.
+The transaction will take all of the available funds, so any remainder should be directed back to an address as an output.
+Any remaining conCURRENCY not attributed to an output address will be granted to the block miner as a reward.

+### 4.2 Outputs
+Each output contains both the address of the recipient and the amount of conCURRENCY being sent to the address.

+Format:\
+address: amount
+address: amount

 ## 5. Messages
 All messages are sent over TCP/IP.